-Total nonparticipant-directed investments in the Plan were \$3,664 and \$3,588 as of December 31, 2014 and 2013, respectively.
-In addition, \$1,939 and \$1,250 as of December 31, 2014 and 2013, respectively, are held by the Plan for liquidity purposes, and primarily used to pay expenses incurred by the Plan.
+Total nonparticipant-directed investments in the Plan were \$3,975 and \$3,661 as of December 31, 2016 and 2015, respectively.
+In addition, \$1,012 and \$1,981 as of December 31, 2016 and 2015, respectively, are held by the Plan for liquidity purposes, and primarily used to pay expenses incurred by the Plan.
 Generally, participants direct the investment of their contributions into various investment options offered by the Plan.
 Participants should refer to their SPD.
-The Plan offers a wide variety of investment options spanning the risk/return spectrum, including stock, bond and asset allocation funds.
-Plan assets are generally invested in common collective trust funds ("CCTs") under one menu (Option I), and in CCTs and mutual fund companies under another menu (Option II).
+The Plan offers a wide variety of investment options spanning the risk/return spectrum, including equity, fixed income, stable value and asset allocation funds.
+Plan assets are generally invested in common/collective trust funds ("CCTs") under one menu (Option I), and in CCTs and mutual funds under another menu (Option II).
 The investments are managed by State Street Global Advisors ("SSgA"), American Beacon Advisors, Inc., Capital Research and Management Company, Dimensional Fund Advisors, Dodge and Cox, Massachusetts Financial Services Company, Principal Management Corp., T. Rowe Price Associates, Inc., RTC and MetLife.
 In addition to the investment options managed by the listed advisors, employers, at their option, may offer expanded investment flexibility through the Personal Choice Retirement Account ("PCRA").
 The PCRA is a self-directed brokerage feature that works in tandem with the other investment options, providing access to additional mutual funds and individual securities.
 It is administered through Charles Schwab and Company, Inc.